oneapi-src/oneDNN/doc/primitives/sum.md

 ### Post-ops and Attributes

-The sum primitive doesn't support any post-ops or attributes.
+The sum primitive does not support any post-ops or attributes.

 ### Data Types Support